Funding Opportunity

 1.1 PORTENT Overview

-1. Focuses on primary health care globally.
+- Focuses on primary health care globally.

-2. Addresses the needs of the most vulnerable in the US and internationally.
+- Addresses the needs of the most vulnerable in the US and internationally.

-3. Enables a broad range of diagnostic technologies to be validated on a global scale while simultaneously developing expertise and strengthening capacity domestically and internationally.
+- Enables a broad range of diagnostic technologies to be validated on a global scale while simultaneously developing expertise and strengthening capacity domestically and internationally.

 1.2 Funding Opportunity

-1. Are beyond the proof-of-concept stage and would benefit from clinical validation.
+- Are beyond the proof-of-concept stage and would benefit from clinical validation.

-2. Have been validated or even commercialized domestically but want to expand reach and have impact internationally.
+- Have been validated or even commercialized domestically but want to expand reach and have impact internationally.

-3. Have been developed/incubated by our international partners and show promise at addressing a market need locally or in the US.
+- Have been developed/incubated by our international partners and show promise at addressing a market need locally or in the US.

 1.3 Specific Criteria for Funding

 PORTENT is focused on supporting development, clinical validation, commercialization, and deployment of point-of-care technologies for nutrition, infection, and cancer for global health in locations where access to better diagnostics can have the largest worldwide impact.
-We focus on technologies that address the primary needs of the most vulnerable in the US and internationally.
+We focus on technologies that address the primary needs of the most vulnerable in the U.S. and internationally.

-To meet this need, our 2024 PORTENT RFP identifies the following specific criteria for funding:
+To meet this need, our 2025 PORTENT RFP identifies the following specific criteria for funding:

-3. Projects must identify an intended “setting of use” where their technology could have the greatest impact and describe:
+- In support of specific criteria 1, projects must identify an intended “setting of use” where their technology could have the greatest impact and describe:

-a.
-How the technology is compatible with its intended “limited resource setting” of use which may include: home care settings, clinical settings, laboratory and primary care settings.
+(i) How the technology is compatible with its intended “limited resource setting” of use which may include: home care settings, clinical settings, laboratory and primary care settings.

-4. Projects must identify the key barrier(s) to advancement and implementation of their technology.
-This may include (but should not limited to): clinical validation, manufacturing, prototyping, regulatory, customer discovery & commercialization, specific expertise needed.
-Are there ways the PORTENT center could help you overcome them?The PORTENT Clinical Network represent key parts of our center.
+- The PORTENT Clinical Network core sites represent key parts of our center.
 All selected teams are expected to participate in the PORTENT Knowledge Transfer workshops and Lab-2-Market accelerator.
-Details on these capabilities is available through the PORTENT website (https://pocglobalhealth.cornell.edu/).
-How can these resources help address some of these key barriers.
+Details on these capabilities is available through the PORTENT website.
+How can these resources help address some of these key barriers?

 1.4 Expressions of interest